 Manitoba Electrical Museum & Education Centre

-Embarking on a journey through Manitoba's electrical history, visitors of all ages can:
+Embark on a journey through Manitoba’s electrical history.
+Visitors of all ages can:

 - travel through the pre-electricity days of the late 1800s;